Moonbase59/autocue/README.md

 settings.autocue2.unify_loudness_correction := true
 ```

+### Next track and short jingle handling

+With _Liquidsoap 2.2.5+git@cadd05596_ and newer:

+If you have a long `liq_cross_duration` and a jingle following that is _shorter_ than the computed crossing duration, Liquidsoap will now try to ensure the jingle _still_ starts at the right position, and simply _cut off_ the "overhang" from the previous track.

+`autocue2`, if used, sets `settings.request.prefetch := 2` to ensure there is always _one more track ready_.
+This is also new functionality.
+It helps "bridging the time" until `autocue2` has calculated data for the next track, which might take a while.

 ### Tags/Annotations that influence `autocue2`’s behaviour

 There are three possible _annotations_ (or tags from a file) that can influence `autocue2`’s behaviour.
 In an annotation string, these must occur _to the right_ of the protcol, i.e. `autocue2:annotate:...` to work as intended.
 Think of these as "switches" to enable or disable features.